- formats

 - images

-Pick the wrong format and your image is either too big, too blurry, has a weird white background where transparency should be, or fails to open on the recipient's device.
-The good news is the rules are simple once you stop thinking of them as "image formats" and start thinking of them as three different tools for three different jobs.
+Pick the wrong image format and one of four things happens.
+Your image is too big.
+It's too blurry.
+It has a weird white background where transparency should be.
+Or it fails to open at all on the recipient's device.
+The good news: the rules are simple once you stop thinking of JPG, PNG, and WebP as "image formats" and start thinking of them as three different tools for three different jobs.

-JPG (sometimes spelled JPEG) is the format every machine on Earth can read.
-Phone, fridge, printer, decade-old laptop — they all open JPG.
-The compression is lossy, meaning the file gets smaller by throwing away image data that the human eye is unlikely to notice.
-At quality 80, JPG strikes a great balance between file size and visible quality.
+JPG (also spelled JPEG) turned 33 this year.
+Every machine on Earth can read it.
+Phone, fridge, decade-old printer, your grandmother's photo frame from 2008.
+The compression is lossy, meaning the file gets smaller by throwing away image data the human eye is unlikely to notice.
+At quality 80 you get a great balance between file size and visible quality.

-JPG cannot do transparency.
-If you save a transparent PNG as a JPG, the transparent areas turn white (or whatever background color the converter picks).
-That makes JPG a bad choice for logos, icons, and graphics with transparent backgrounds.
+JPG can't do transparency.
+Save a transparent PNG as a JPG and the transparent areas turn white, or whatever background color the converter picks for you.
+That makes JPG the wrong choice for logos, icons, or any graphic with a clean cutout.

-Use JPG for: photos you are emailing to anyone, scans, photos uploaded to old web forms, photos uploaded to government portals, anything where you do not know what software the recipient is using.
+Use JPG for: photos you're emailing to anyone, scans, anything uploaded to a government portal or job application form, anywhere you don't know what software the recipient is running.

 PNG: when quality matters more than file size

 PNG is lossless.
-That means saving a PNG five times in a row produces the same file each time, with the exact same image data.
+Save a PNG five times in a row and you get the same file each time, byte for byte.
 No quality loss, ever.
-The trade-off is file size — a PNG of a photo can be ten times the size of the same photo as a JPG.
+The trade-off is file size: a PNG of a photo can be ten times the size of the same photo as JPG.

-PNG supports transparency, which JPG does not.
-That makes it the standard choice for logos, icons, screenshots, and any graphic that has a transparent background.
+PNG supports transparency, which JPG doesn't.
+That makes it the standard choice for logos, icons, screenshots, and any graphic with a transparent background.

-Use PNG for: screenshots, logos, icons, line art, comics, any image where compression artifacts would be visible and unacceptable, archival masters that you might re-edit later.
+Use PNG for: screenshots, logos, icons, line art, comics, any image where JPG's compression blocking would be visible and unacceptable, archival masters you might re-edit later.

 WebP: when you control the destination

-WebP was created by Google as a modern alternative to both JPG and PNG.
-It does both — lossy and lossless — in one format.
+Google released WebP in 2010 as a modern alternative to both JPG and PNG.
+It does both: lossy and lossless, in one format.
 It supports transparency.
 And it produces files about 25 to 35 percent smaller than JPG at the same visible quality.

 The catch: support is "modern browsers and modern apps".
-Every Chrome, Edge, Firefox, and Safari version released in the last five years supports WebP.
-Most modern apps support it.
-But some old Windows photo viewers, some corporate email scrubbers, and some legacy tools still choke on WebP files.
+Every version of Chrome, Edge, Firefox, and Safari released in the last five years renders WebP.
+Most modern apps handle it.
+But some old Windows photo viewers, some corporate email scrubbers, and some legacy enterprise tools still choke on it.

-Use WebP for: images on websites you control, blog posts, app assets, sharing with technically-aware people, any place where you can confirm WebP works.
+Use WebP for: images on websites you control, blog post hero images, app assets, sharing with technically aware people, anywhere you can confirm WebP works on the destination.

 What about AVIF?